Infiniti Extended Warranty: Cost, Coverage and Plans

 We can’t assume where you stand on the last two points, but we can break down the first two in more detail to help you make up your mind.

 Consumer Reports ranked the brand higher at 13 out of 30 automakers in 2023 for predicted reliability.
-Consumer Reports pulls from a wider array of model years, which could imply that Infinitis tend to age well — or that newer Infinitis just have more problems.
+Consumer Reports pulls from a wider array of model years, which could imply that Infinitis tend to age well, or that newer Infinitis just have more problems.

 Consumer reviews of Infiniti seem to point toward the latter, with some customers citing frequent mechanical and electrical issues with 2019 and newer vehicles.
 Felicia, a ConsumerAffairs reviewer from Texas, reported that their infotainment system failed three times within six months, and in the end, Infiniti bought back the car.

 Sean Kim, an ASE-certified mechanic with 13 years of experience, provided insight on Infiniti’s reliability in an email to ConsumerAffairs.
 “Due to the historical unreliability of Nissan/Infiniti,” he explains “I always recommend an extended warranty for this vehicle.
 I have seen powertrain issues with Infinitis from 2004-current becoming more and more common and they are not cheap repairs.
-Average powertrain repair on Infinitis usually ranges between $1,000-$3,000.”
+Average powertrain repair on Infinitis usually ranges between $1,000 to $3,000.”

 So, let’s recap the facts: